shzcuber/CS163-Projects-2024Fall/_posts/2024-12-07-team34-gaussian-splatting.md

 ### Neural Radiance Fields (NeRFs)

-Similary to SfM, given set of 2D images + camera poses, NeRFs also generates 3D scene.
+Similarly to SfM, given set of 2D images + camera poses, NeRFs also generates 3D scene.
-However, it revolutionzized 3D reconstruction by representing 3D scenes with neural networks rather than mesh based representations.
+However, it revolutionized 3D reconstruction by representing 3D scenes with neural networks rather than mesh-based representations.
 This allows us to represent fine scene geometry, using a raycasting algorithm.
 In addition, since it's implicitly represented, only requiring the MLP weights, the storage costs are small.
 However, this implicit representation makes rendering times large.
 In addition, downstream tasks such as scene editing and mesh generation are more difficult.